nik132-eng/chrome-extensions/contribute.md

    ```

+3. Create a folder for your Chrome extension ( If you want to make your own please raise the issue first )

-3. **Open Chrome** and navigate to `chrome://extensions/`.
+4. **Open Chrome** and navigate to `chrome://extensions/`.

-4. **Enable Developer mode** by toggling the switch in the top right corner.
+5. **Enable Developer mode** by toggling the switch in the top right corner.

-5. **Click on "Load unpacked"** and select the folder where you cloned your forked repository.
+6. **Click on "Load unpacked"** and select the folder where you cloned your forked repository.

-6. The extension should now be installed in your Chrome browser.
+7. The extension should now be installed in your Chrome browser.

 ## Ways to Contribute